Back

 Peter TuPeter Tu

-2026-03-019 min read
+2026-03-0111 min read

 SEO for professional services is not dead in the age of AI

-TL;DR SEO is not dead for professional services.
+TL;DR SEO is not dead for professional service businesses.
 AI overviews and LLM search behaviour are reshaping how visibility works, but high intent search traffic, referrals, paid media and conversion rate optimisation still operate inside one integrated system.
 The firms that treat SEO as part of a full professional services sales funnel, not a standalone tactic, will continue to grow.

 Is SEO dead for professional services?